 For a one-off check, AP can use Brønnøysund's public search.
 For a system or spreadsheet-assisted process, the Open Data API supports a single-entity lookup at the "api/enheter" endpoint by organisation number.
 The relevant finance point is not the code; it is which returned fields should be compared with the invoice and supplier master:

 Brønnøysund's API documentation treats a valid request for a non-existent resource as a 404 response.
-In AP language, that is not a minor exception.
-If the organisation number was copied correctly from the invoice and no entity is returned, hold payment and send the case back through supplier onboarding.
-Do not "fix" the number by guessing.
+In AP language, that is a payment hold: if the copied organisation number returns no entity, route the case through supplier onboarding and do not "fix" the number by guessing.

 Also keep main entities and sub-entities separate.
-The legal supplier on the invoice should map to the entity you pay and book against, not merely to a workplace, branch, or operational unit that happens to carry related data.
-If a supplier gives a workplace-level identifier or a number that does not match the legal entity in the contract, clarify before changing the supplier master.
+The legal supplier on the invoice should map to the entity you pay and book against, not merely to a workplace, branch, or operational unit with related data.

-A Brønnøysund supplier lookup for an invoice should leave AP with evidence, not just a pass or fail.
-Save the lookup result or exception note with the invoice approval record, especially when the supplier is new, high value, or has changed legal details since the last invoice.
+A Brønnøysund supplier lookup should leave evidence, not just a pass or fail.
+Save the result or exception note with the invoice approval record when the supplier is new, high value, or has changed legal details.

 Check MVA registration when the invoice charges VAT